-Note that a finite bias supply regulator dropout voltage exists and is manifested to a larger extent when driving high gate charge ( $Q_G$ ) power MOSFETs at elevated switching frequencies.
-For example, at $V{VIN}$ = 6 V, the VCC voltage is 5.8 V with a DC operating current, $I{VCC}$ , of 20 mA.
-Such a low gate drive voltage may be insufficient to fully enhance the power MOSFETs.
-At the very least, MOSFET on-state resistance, $R{DS(ON)}$ , can increase at such low gate drive voltage.
+Note that a finite bias supply regulator dropout voltage exists and is manifested to a larger extent when driving high gate charge (Q_G) power MOSFETs at elevated switching frequencies.
+For example, at V{VIN} = 6 V, the VCC voltage is 5.8 V with a DC operating current, I{VCC} , of 20 mA.
+Such a low gate drive voltage can be insufficient to fully enhance the power MOSFETs.
+At the very least, MOSFET on-state resistance, $R{DS(ON)}$, can increase at such low gate drive voltage.